aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/faq.md

 ```

 For more information about LZA related Quotas, refer to the [LZA Documentation about Quotas](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/quotas.html) as well as this note about [CodeBuild concurrency](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/prerequisites.html#update-codebuild-conncurrency-quota)

+## What version of LZA will be installed?

+By default, the LZA upgrade tools install the latest LZA official release.
+To specify a version to use, follow these instructions:

+1. Run `yarn migration-config` from the [Preparation phase](./preparation/prereq-config/#configuration)
+2. Edit the `src/input-config/input-config.json` file
+3. Add the following property to the file to specify which branch to use: `"lzaCodeRepositoryBranch": "release/v1.12.6"`
+4. Follow the remaining steps of the upgrade.
+This configuration will be used when you install LZA using the `yarn run lza-prep` command in the [Upgrade phase](./upgrade/install-lza.md)

+**Note:** If you are upgrading Non-Production and Production environments we recommend that you use the same version for both environments to replicate the same results.
+You can update to the latest LZA version once you upgraded from ASEA to LZA.